parkjy76/esindex/README.md

 ## Index Toggling and Alias
 if you use -x option, the bulk indexing is performed to defined index.
 unless you use -x option, it creates new index and the bulk indexing(full indexing) is performed to new one.
-full indexing mechanism is
+full indexing mechanism :
-if new index created, it closes old one when creating index, index's suffix append a number(0 or 1) if current index's suffix is 0, it creates 1 - index toggling so you should use index-alias of elasticsearch because the index's name is changed every indexing times. request to index-alias.
+if new index created, it closes old one
+when creating index, index's suffix append a number(0 or 1)
+if current index's suffix is 0, it creates 1. - index toggling
+so you should use index-alias of elasticsearch because the index's name is changed every indexing times.
+request to index-alias.
 <p align="center"><img src="http://blogfiles.naver.net/20140306_124/parkjy76_13940786232946Tk1H_GIF/alias1.gif" alt="index toggling"></p>